ClinLine/USDM_SDTM_mapper/README.md

 ## Tool Functionality
 For running the python code install the following packages:
-  Jsonata-Python:  pip install jsonata-python
+ - Jsonata-Python:  pip install jsonata-python
-  Openpyxl: $pip install Openpyxl
+ - Openpyxl: pip install Openpyxl

 ## Output
 The output SDTM datasets TA, TE, TV, TI, and TS is added in the same format as the original input Excel file.
 The file is stored as [sdtm_mapping_results.xlsx](https://github.com/ClinLine/SDTM_mapper/blob/main/Output/sdtm_mapping_results.xlsx).